VaultEmu/VaultCore.ImGuiWindowsAPI/README.md

 # VaultCore.VaultGUICustomWindowsAPI
-Library containig interfaces and code to allow a vault emulation core to define custom windows
+Library containig interfaces and code to allow a vault emulation core to define custom windows in VaultGUI